 Sinned and Cursed – Job knew his family was blessed and he didn’t want his children to forget that everything they had was from God.
 He knew that in their time of feasting, it might have been easy for them to have thought highly of themselves and not give thanks for God’s blessings

 Hearts – Job cared not only about outward sin, but of the condition of his children’s hearts.
 This shows his genuine fear and love for God because he knows God sees the inside of us as well as the outside.
+He cared about his children and their faith in God.

 Regular – Job did this often.
 He encouraged his children to examine themselves and he went to God on their behalf regularly.
 It wasn’t something that he did occasionally, he went to God as a regular custom.
 It was part of his daily life.

-Do we understand the responsibility we have as parents to encourage our children in the ways of God?
+Do we understand the responsibility we have as parents to encourage our children in their faith in God?
 I’m not just talking about bringing them to church, putting them in a class or praying before you eat.
 Although those things teach invaluable life lessons to your children, it must be backed up with making God a part of your day at home.
 Do you impress upon them the things of God?
 Deuteronomy 6:6-7 says, “These commandments that I give you today are to be upon your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.”

 Children need to be taught the things of God from you.
 You must be concerned with the spiritual welfare of your children.
 You must go to God regularly on their behalf.
 You must care about the inside attitude as well as the outside actions.
 Deuteronomy 11:2 says, “Remember today that your children were not the ones who saw and experienced the discipline of the LORD your God: his majesty, his mighty hand, his outstretched arm…” Your children haven’t seen the things you have seen, they don’t know what you know.